Poe and Dunkin Donuts celebrate Maryland Day by visiting the Westminster Fire Department

 ####

-The Historical Museum of The Westminster Fire Department is proud to announce the return of another piece of our rich history.
+The Historical Museum of the Westminster Fire Department is proud to announce the return of another piece of our rich history.

-The prior owner Bruce Yealy, graciously loan the reel to us during our 200th Anniversary in 2023 to display in our museum .
-When Mr. Yealy picked up the reel the last thing we said to him was “If you ever part with it, let us know”.
+The reel was sold in 1922 to the newly formed Parkville Fire Company of Hanover, PA.
+Most recently, the reel was on display at the Greater Hanover Area Fire Museum.
+The prior owner, Bruce Yealy, graciously loaned the reel to us during our 200th Anniversary in 2023 to display in our museum.
+When Mr. Yealy picked up the reel, the last thing we said to him was, “If you ever part with it, let us know.”

-Through a recently received grant, we were able to bring this classic piece of firefighting equipment back home to Westminster.
-It can be seen proudly displayed alongside our 1897 Wirt & Knox hose reel and our 1898 Holloway hose carriage.
-In addition to this classic hand drawn apparatus, our museum also proudly displays our 1924 American LaFrance City Service Truck as well as our 1933 American LaFrance 300 Series fire engine.
+Through a recently received grant, the Historical Museum of the Westminster Fire Department was able to bring this classic piece of firefighting equipment back home to Westminster.
+It can be seen proudly displayed alongside our 1897 Wirt and Knox hose reel and our 1898 Holloway hose carriage.
+In addition to this classic hand-drawn apparatus, our museum also proudly displays our 1924 American LaFrance City Service Truck and our 1933 American LaFrance 300 Series fire engine.
+These and many other items showcasing our deep history can be seen by visiting The Historical Museum of The Westminster Fire Department.
+Located at our fire station at 28 John Street, Westminster, MD.

-Our Museum’s next open house featuring the Easter Bunny will be on March 28, 2026 10:00am-2:00.
-Pm.
+The Historical Museum of the Westminster Fire Department’s next open house featuring the Easter Bunny will be on March 28, 2026, from 10:00 AM-2:00 PM.

 Jeff Ausherman